harayoki/MMSXX_MSX1PaletteQuantizer/docs/AE_guide_en.md

 -   **HSB Weight**: Adjusts the weighting (Hue, Saturation, Brightness) for color distance calculation in the HSB space.

 ## Pre-processing
--   **Posterization**: Reduces the total number of colors to suppress fluctuations (0–255, default 16; disabled when <=1).
-Useful for reducing noise or inducing different dithering patterns.-   **Posterization**: Reduces colors before MSX conversion by limiting them to the specified steps (0 to 255, default 16; disabled when 0 or 1).
-Useful for suppressing noise and increasing flat color areas.
+-   **Posterization**: Reduces the total number of colors before conversion (0–255, default 16; disabled when `<=1`).
+Helpful for suppressing noise, flattening areas, or steering dithering patterns.
 -   **Saturation Boost**: Adjusts saturation with a slider (0 to 10, default 1).
 -   **Gamma (Darker)**: Darkens midtones with a slider (0 to 10, default 1).
 -   **Highlight Adjust**: Boosts bright areas with a slider (0 to 10, default 1).